Ivanka Trump Talks Female Entrepreneurs And Her Father At W20 Summit In Berlin

 But Trump's earlier description of President Trump as a "tremendous champion of supporting families and enabling them to thrive" was met with groans and hisses from the audience.

+Politician Lars Klingbeil, whose Social Democratic Party is in a coalition with Merkel's Christian Democratic Union, questioned the visit by asking, "Am I the only one who finds it completely absurd that the Chancellor now makes foreign policy with the daughter of Donald Trump?"

+Bin ich der einzige, der es völlig absurd findet dass die Bundeskanzlerin jetzt Außenpolitik mit der Tochter von Donald Trump macht?— Lars Klingbeil (@larsklingbeil) April 25, 2017

-The discussion had started with something of a jolt, as the moderator, journalist Miriam Meckel, asked Trump to clarify what her role was at the summit — and whether she was representing the U.S., her father, or her business interests.
+The summit panel's discussion had started with something of a jolt, as the moderator, journalist Miriam Meckel, asked Trump to clarify what her role was at the summit — and whether she was representing the U.S., her father, or her business interests.

 "Certainly not the latter," said Trump, who has an office in the West Wing and has access to classified information.
 She added that she was still defining her role but was intent on furthering women's issues.